Occupational Hazards of Ammonia

 • Tightness in the chest

-Symptoms may develop hours after exposure and are made worse by physical effort.
+Symptoms may develop hours after exposure in the workplace and are made worse by physical effort.
 Long-term damage may result from a severe short-term exposure.

 Ammonia is corrosive.
 The gas irritates or burns the skin.
 Permanent scarring can result.
 Direct contact with the liquefied gas can chill or freeze the skin (frostbite).
 Symptoms of more severe frostbite include a burning sensation and stiffness.
 The skin may become waxy white or yellow.
 Blistering, tissue death and infection may develop in severe cases.